NYSE: NU

 Savings Account

 Nu Holdings sees a massive opportunity to disrupt Latin America's more than $1 trillion financial services market.
-The region has roughly 650 million people who are either largely underbanked and unsatisfied with their current high-cost banking relationships or completely unbanked.
-While it has already grown to serve more than 105 million customers across three countries, it has a long growth runway ahead.
+Roughly one-third of people in the region are either largely underbanked and unsatisfied with their current high-cost banking relationships or completely unbanked.
+While it has already grown to serve more than 110 million customers across three countries, it has a long growth runway ahead.

 The company's growth potential has caught the attention of investors, including Warren Buffett.
-His company, Berkshire Hathaway (NYSE:BRK.A)(NYSE:BRK.B), invested $500 million into Nu Holdings in 2021 before it completed its initial public offering (IPO).
-Buffett's company still owned over $1.3 billion of the company's stock in mid-2024.
+His company, Berkshire Hathaway (BRK.A -1.11%)(BRK.B -1.11%), invested $500 million into Nu Holdings in 2021 before it completed its initial public offering (IPO).
+However, as of 2025, Berkshire Hathaway held zero shares in Nu Holdings.

-Buffett's investment in the company and its growth potential might have you considering investing in its stock.
+With its growth potential and a massive future customer base, you might be considering investing in its stock.
 Here's a step-by-step guide on how to buy shares of the fintech stock and some factors to consider before adding it to your portfolio.

 How to buy Nu Holdings stock